Join a competition to train a Large Language Model for mental health data. You don’t need to have trained a Large Language Model before.

 We would like to improve Harmony’s matching algorithm.
-Quite often, Harmony mistakenly thinks that sentences are similar when a psychologist would consider them dissimilar, or vice versa.
+Sometimes, Harmony mistakenly thinks that sentences are similar when a psychologist would consider them dissimilar, or vice versa.
 We have evaluated Harmony’s performance in this blog post.

 We would like to improve Harmony with a fine tuned large language model.
 We have teamed up with DOXA AI and made an online competition where you can improve on the off-the-shelf LLMs which we are currently using.
 You can win up to £500 in vouchers!
 Click here to join the Harmony matching competition on DOXA AI.

-We will have a livestreamed webinar/onboarding session to launch the competion on Wednesday 30 October at 5pm UK time.
+We had a livestreamed webinar/onboarding session to launch the competion on Wednesday 30 October at 5pm UK time.

 The prize for the winner of the competition is £500 in vouchers and the runner up will get £250 in vouchers.